We have started a Patreon page with the hopes that

 Richard Attenborough is not typically a director that one associates with screen horror, his name usually calling to mind such sweeping epics as Gandhi, Cry Freedom, or Chaplin.
 However, in 1978, Attenborough broke tradition and directed a small, intimate horror film: Magic.
 Based on a novel by William Goldman (of The Princess Bride and Marathon Man fame), Magic is indeed a frightening film.
 It is not, however, the shocks that make it memorable.
 What makes this film special is the thought that has been put into it and the conviction of its performances.
 Boasting a sadness and a nasty sense of horror, Magic avoids the campyness that is usually associated with movies about living dolls.
 Instead, Magic takes the serious approach, using Fats, the sentient ventriloquist dummy, as a means of exploring the effects of a split personality, and the damage it can cause when left untreated.
 The result is a quiet horror film that is as potent and terrifying as Halloween or The Texas Chain Saw Massacre.Excerpt from Eric Miller at Horror located HERE

-Solid image on Blu-ray from Dark Sky Films showing good, even, grain.
+Acceptable image on Blu-ray from Dark Sky Films showing some grain texture.
 It is clean and reminds me of a Blue Underground transfer exporting the integrity of the film.
 This is dual-layered with excellent detail and some depth.
 Contrast and colors appear adept - perhaps a shade dull.
-There is a touch of noise here and there but no significant black-marks.
+There is a touch of noise here and there, has some yellow leaning but no unforgivable black-marks.
 This seems a healthy step-up from SD-DVD.
 Magic probably didn't look too different over 35-years ago theatrically.
 This Blu-ray has a strong bitrate and pleasing, consistent, visuals.
-No complaints.
+No harsh complaints.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION